Consultation

 How is R-CPD (the inability to burp syndrome) diagnosed?

-The inability to belch syndrome can be very easily and definitively diagnosed using oesophageal high-resolution manometry (pressure recording).
+When the classic symptom profile is present, some physicians who have expertise in this condition will diagnose R-CPD without any specific diagnostic test.
+However, recently, A/Prof Sanagapalli has devised and validates a diagnostic protocol using oesophageal high-resolution manometry (pressure recording) that is simple and accurate method to diagnose R-CPD.
 Ideally, oesophageal manometry should be performed while asking the patient to eat or drink something that will trigger their symptoms (typically, carbonated beverage such as Coca-Cola).
 The characteristic findings are displayed in the image.
 Typically, when the patient describes their symptoms, manometry will reveal high pressure in the oesophagus due to gas build-up, and failure of the normal relaxation of the upper oesophageal sphincter – no burping.

 Diagnosis of retrograde cricopharyngeus dysfunction by oesophageal high-resolution manometry: Long yellow arrows demonstrate gas rising up from the stomach (St.) into the oesophagus (Oes.), which is normal.
 However the upper oesophageal sphincter (UOS) pressure remains high, and doesn't relax/open as it should, meaning that gas can't escape.
 Oesophageal peristalsis (muscle contraction; short green arrows) transiently propels the gas back into the stomach, only for it to immediately rise back into the chest.
 This cycle occurs repeatedly with no sustained release of trapped gas.
 These findings were observed after the patient was asked to drink 500mL of soda water, and at the time of these findings was experiencing their typical symptoms of chest discomfort and bloating.